Skip to Content

 The income limits are presented as dollar amounts derived from a percentage of either the Federal Poverty Level (FPL) or the State Median Income (SMI) for 2025.

-How do I apply for school readiness in Florida?
+How do I apply for child care assistance in Florida?

 Families need to apply through Florida’s Early Learning Family Portal .
-If you are potentially eligible, you will be placed on the waitlist until enrollment occurs, depending on funding availability.
+If you are potentially eligible, you will be placed on a waitlist until a slot becomes available, depending on program funding and space in your area.

 Child Care Resource and Referral Network